recharge-sp/scenecontrol-collections/essentials/README.md

 # required files in Scenecontrol folder
 - bg_darken.png
 # Installation
-Create an folder called `Scenecontrol` in your chart folder if you haven't done it, and copy all the `.lua` and `.png` to the `Scenecontrol` folder.
+Create a folder called `Scenecontrol` in your chart folder if you haven't done it, and copy all the `.lua` and `.png` to the `Scenecontrol` folder.
 If there's existing `init.lua` file inside the folder, append the content of `init.lua` from this collection and save it.